Free therapy and classes every Wednesday morning. Learn More!

 Art Therapy

-WHEN: 2nd Friday of the Month
+DAYS: Second Wednesday of the Month

 Art therapy is known to have a profound impact on patients of PD.
 Even if you haven't picked up a paint brush since grade school, art therapy can improve physical, psychological and social functioning.
 Some symptoms that can improve with art therapy include tremors, freezing and the involuntary ability to move, impaired speech, isolation and depression.
 Because art therapy introduces novel motions that are not part of everyday life, your body becomes conditioned to operate less on autopilot.